isaacnmm/pestpolicy-hugo2XX/content/posts/best-garden-tiller-for-a-woman/index.md

 Its an electric-powered tiller featuring a 540 W motor with an option for three speed selections.
 This motor transmits power to the tines through a worm gear giving it enormous strength to plough into hard and compact soil.
 Tines rotate at 240 rpm allowing you to achieve better tilling efficiency.
 Tines can dig up to 9-inch deep and 10-inch wide.
 Such a small width enables you to manoeuvre through tight spaces in your garden without damaging your crops.
 These tines have a curvy design to maximise the tiling efficiency.
 This allows for better soil drainage and aeration.
 Tines can be turned around to 2 or 3 inches to enable shallow digging or weeding.
-Since they are very sharp, they cut through the soil with minimal kicks.� Thus women gardeners can push it without much hustle.
+Since they are very sharp, they cut through the soil with minimal kicks.
+Thus women gardeners can push it without much hustle.
 With its instant starting mechanism and quiet motor, you dont have to worry about disturbing your neighbour.
 Handles have a firm grip with which you can comfortably control the tiller.
 Plus the handles can be folded during storage or transport.
 Pros:
 - Light but high performance tiller